Victoria vs South Australia (1879)

 The 1879 Victoria v South Australia involved a series of two matches with teams representing Victoria and South Australia.
 The matches were played in Victoria at the East Melbourne Cricket Ground.
 These two matches are recognised as the first games of intercolonial Australian rules football.

-Game 1 (July 1)
+Game 1 (1 July)

 Teams

 Some players selected in the initial squad for South Australia were unable to make the trip to Victoria for the series.
 These players included Thomas Smith from Port Adelaide, A. Mehrtens from South Adelaide, W.H.J.
-Dedman from Norwood, W. Knill, W. Osborn, C.E.
-Warren from Victorians.
+Dedman from Norwood.
+Conversely, W. Knill, W. Osborn, C.E.
+Warren were unable to play the game for the Victorians.